VuePress EcosystemVuePress Ecosystem

 • Default: false

-• Details: Whether enable notation diff.
+• Details: Whether to enable notation diff.

 • Example: